flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 !!! info "Important Notice"
     - TCAS is now available in the Development version.
-    - Terrain Radar is being tested in the Experimental version via [SimBridge](../../index.md).
+    - Terrain Radar is now available in the Development version via [SimBridge](../../index.md).
     - Please see our [CFMS NOTAM](https://flybywiresim.com/notams/cfms/) for further WX/TER information.

 It is important to note that the weather radar is not available yet with the latest version of our cFMS(v1.5).
 Our current focus is to deliver a more realistic flight planning